A Scanner Darkly (film): Critical response

 A Scanner Darkly was met with generally positive reviews.
 68% of 189 reviews compiled by Rotten Tomatoes are positive.
 The critics' consensus on the website reads, "A faithful adaptation of Philip K. Dick's novel, A Scanner Darkly takes the viewer on a visual and mind-blowing journey into the author's conception of a drug-addled and politically unstable world."
-Its weighted score on Metacritic is 73 out of 100, based on 33 critics, indicating "generally favorable reviews".
+Its weighted score on Metacritic is 73 out of 100, based on 33 critics, indicating "generally favorable" reviews.

-Manohla Dargis of The New York Times wrote that the film "has a kind of hypnotic visual appeal".
+Manohla Dargis of The New York Times wrote that the film "has a kind of hypnotic visual appeal."

-Carina Chocano of the Los Angeles Times found the film "engrossing" and wrote that "the brilliance of [the film] is how it suggests, without bombast or fanfare, the ways in which the real world has come to resemble the dark world of comic books".
+Carina Chocano of the Los Angeles Times found the film "engrossing," and wrote, "the brilliance of [the film] is how it suggests, without bombast or fanfare, the ways in which the real world has come to resemble the dark world of comic books."

-In his review for The Village Voice, J. Hoberman wrote, "What's extraordinary about Linklater's animation, computer-rotoscoped in the fashion of his 2001 Waking Life, is just how tangible the Dickian labyrinth becomes", and praised Robert Downey Jr.'s performance: "Midway through 2006, this supporting turn is the performance to beat in what seems the year's American movie to beat".
+In his review for The Village Voice, J. Hoberman wrote, "What's extraordinary about Linklater's animation, computer-rotoscoped in the fashion of his 2001 Waking Life, is just how tangible the Dickian labyrinth becomes," and praised Robert Downey Jr.'s performance: "Midway through 2006, this supporting turn is the performance to beat in what seems the year's American movie to beat."

 Andrew Sarris, in his review for The New York Observer, wrote, "Mr. Linklater emerges once again as the Austin auteur par excellence".

-Empire magazine's Kim Newman gave the film four stars out of five and wrote, "its intelligence makes it near-essential viewing".
+Empire magazine's Kim Newman gave the film four stars out of five and wrote, "its intelligence makes it near-essential viewing."

 In his review for The Washington Post, Desson Thompson wrote, "Linklater's rotoscoping process underscores this grave new world with pop-arty creepiness.
-Its dramatically muting effect, which shaves the highs off the more histrionic performances yet doesn't undercut the more subtle elements ... squeezes everything into a unified nightmare".
+Its dramatically muting effect, which shaves the highs off the more histrionic performances, yet doesn't undercut the more subtle elements ... squeezes everything into a unified nightmare."
 Amy Biancolli from the Houston Chronicle heralded the movie as "[t]he first film to capture the author's transience and his art."